Saturday, 4/14 Schedule

 Matches will consist of 25-minute halves with a 5 minute half time and 15 minutes between matches for field changes.
-High School/U19 matches will consist of 20-minute halves with a 5 minute half time.
+High School/U19 matches will consist of 22.5-minute halves on Saturday and 25-minute halves on Sunday, with a 5 minute half time on both days.
 Finals will consist of 30-minute halves, with the exception of high school/U19 which will consist of 25-minute halves.

 - Touch Judge – Each team is required to provide a knowledgeable touch judge for each of their matches.

 - Kit Requirements – All teams must take the field in matching kit.
 Numbered jerseys are preferred and will be required for championship matches.

 - Rosters – Roster size is unlimited.
 All teams must submit their rosters at least 30 minutes prior to the first game.